 At Yearley, all of our programs are a great way for kids and adults alike to have fun in the outdoors!

-Nature’s beauty and intricacies are captured in a quiet and soulful way, through our ‘Look, See, Paint’ program.
-Designed by local artist Jeff Millar, this watercolour program has been a favourite for many years.
-Students will have the opportunity to learn about watercolour painting within the broader context of the outdoor classroom.
+Nature’s beauty and intricacies are captured in a quiet and soulful way, through our ‘Look, See, Create’ program.
+Students will have the opportunity to learn about art within the broader context of the outdoor classroom.
 Seeing nature from a place of truly looking can add a sense of wonder, value, and protection for our natural environment that might not otherwise occur.
-This program is somewhat weather sensitive but can be chosen in Fall or Spring when temperatures allow.
-In addition to this program we offer other art opportunities such as making a beaded moccasin with modelling clay and beads, creating a class talking stick, and sketching materials for free time.
+This program inspires students to experiment with ideas and then using artistic techniques and a variety of materials, they create their own compositions.